-- The effect that existing uses may have on the proposed use. - The drainage of the land. - The availability of and connection to services. - The effect of traffic to be generated on roads. - The interim use of those parts of the land not required for the proposed use.
+- The drainage of the land. - The availability of and connection to services. - The effect of traffic to be generated on roads. - The interim use of those parts of the land not required for the proposed use.

 These matters have been taken into consideration in the report submitted with the application.